-The Sheriff's Office requested 26 new full-time positions, three new part-time positions, and the reclassification of four existing part-time positions to full-time as part of 16 Alternate Service Level requests.
-One additional position was approved by the Board of Commissioners for the Real-Time Intelligence Center.
-The expansion of the School Resource Officer program is also included in the FY22 Adopted Budget and this accounts for the increase in the number of positions within the Sheriff's Office.
+The Sheriff's Office requested 26 new full-time positions, three new part-time positions, and the reclassification of four existing part-time positions to full-time as part of 16 Alternate Service Level requests, none of which are included in the FY22 Recommended Budget.
+The expansion of the School Resource Officer program is included in the FY22 Recommended Budget and this accounts for the increase in the number of positions within the Sheriff's Office.